apptainer/singularity-userdocs/definition_files.rst

     %files from build
       /root/hello /bin/hello

-The stage names are arbitrary and files can be copied from any stage to another.
+The names of stages are arbitrary.
+Files can only be copied from stages declared before the current stage in the definition.
+E.g., the "devel" stage in the above definition cannot copy files from the "final" stage, but the "final" stage can copy files from the "devel" stage.

 ----
 Apps